-Hon’s clan is from Ilocos Norte and he always mention to me how beautiful the place is.
+Hon’s clan is from Ilocos Norte and he always tell me stories about this place.
 Until in December 2007, we decided to visit their place for a 3-day vacation.
 We stayed in Palazzo De Laoag.
 It was a pleasant stay but not Hon’s most sought after hotel.
 He wanted to stay in Fort Ilocandia but we just can’t afford it during that time.

 After almost 6 years, we decided to comeback but this time we made sure to stay in Fort Ilocandia Resort and Casino.
-It was, so far the biggest hotel/resort we’ve ever stayed.
+It was, so far the biggest hotel/resort we’ve ever stayed on.
 It was our home for 5 days.

 With such amenities and satisfying service, you simply got everything you need inside!

 The facade of the hotel is so grand and its interior is composed of old red bricks which is a signature design of old houses in the province especially in Vigan.
 It’s kinda’ old but well maintained and preserved, I must say.
 The entire hotel is adorned with beautiful and authentic paintings as well as photos of the First Lady, President Marcos and some important visitors from various parts of the world.
 We can’t simply help but feel so elated that we’ve come to experience history from those walls.

 Our room is a standard but it’s really big.
 Watch out for my post about our room.
 (See all other hotel rooms we’ve stayed on here)